zonaliao/DH151/W8 Group Progress.md

 ## What do you think about design justice?
-I think that design justice is an interesting concept
+Since design has become such a huge part of our society today, I think design justice is an important part of it because

 ## How might you apply it in your designs going forward?
 I will try to apply it in my designs moving forward by trying to incorporate more